Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology

-The present review provides a concise synthesis of these developments.
+At the same time, recent developments have clarified the broader theoretical context in which parity-doublet constructions are embedded.
+A comprehensive review of chiral symmetry breaking and hadron masses \cite{lee2023chiral} provides a conceptual bridge to these models, while quark-model analyses \cite{nefediev2025quark} supply historical perspective on hadron structure.
+The persistence of mass in QCD-like theories \cite{xu2026to} and studies of chiral potentials and Nambu–Goldstone modes \cite{moinester2025tests} further illuminate the underlying mechanisms.
+In addition, investigations of strong decays and spin-parity assignments of low-lying charmed baryons \cite{jakhad2024strong} highlight the broader challenges associated with identifying the nucleon’s parity partner.
+Collectively, these works situate parity-doublet models within the wider landscape of QCD-based effective theories.

+Despite these advances, a focused synthesis of theoretical structures, mean-field formulations and phenomenological constraints has remained lacking.
+This review aims to fill that gap by presenting a concise and coherent account of parity-doublet effective theories, with emphasis on key conceptual elements and selected recent developments rather than an exhaustive survey of all chiral approaches.
 Section~\ref{sec:framework} outlines the construction of the parity-doublet Lagrangian and its mean-field reduction.
 Section~\ref{sec:phenomenology} surveys phenomenological applications, including saturation properties and astrophysical implications.
-Section~\ref{sec:issues} discusses open theoretical issues and future directions, emphasizing the need for beyond–mean-field treatments and tighter lattice constraints on \( m_0 \).
+Section~\ref{sec:issues} discusses open theoretical issues and future directions, with particular emphasis on beyond–mean-field treatments and improved lattice constraints on \( m_0 \).